Bobby Moore: Early days

-Moore was born in Upney Hospital on Saturday, 12 April 1941 in Barking, Essex, son of Robert E. Moore and Doris (née Buckle).
-He attended Westbury Primary School Barking then Tom Hood School, Leytonstone, playing football for both.
+Moore was born in Upney Hospital in Barking, Essex, on Saturday, 12 April 1941.
+He was the son of Robert E. Moore and Doris (née Buckle).
+He attended Westbury Primary School in Barking and then Tom Hood School, Leytonstone, playing football for both.

-In 1956, Moore joined West Ham United as a player and, after advancing through their youth set-up, he played his first game on 8 September 1958 against Manchester United.
+In 1956, Moore joined West Ham United as a player and, after advancing through the club's youth set-up, he played his first game on 8 September 1958 against Manchester United.
 In putting on the number six shirt, he replaced his mentor Malcolm Allison, who was suffering from tuberculosis.

 At international level, Moore played for the England national youth team.
-The team reached the UEFA Youth Tournament final in 1958, The team did win the British Amateur Youth Championship that year.
+The team reached the UEFA Youth Tournament final in 1958, and won the British Amateur Youth Championship that year.

-Alongside Geoff Hurst, both played in the 1959 FA Youth Cup final team that lost to Blackburn Rovers (1–2 on aggregate), but both were also in the team that won the Southern Junior Floodlit Cup (1–0 v Chelsea) later that year.
+Both he and Geoff Hurst played in the 1959 FA Youth Cup final team that lost to Blackburn Rovers (1–2 on aggregate); both also were in the team that won the Southern Junior Floodlit Cup (1–0 v Chelsea) later that year.
 Moore also played cricket for the Essex youth team alongside Hurst.

 Malcolm Allison never played another first team game for West Ham as Moore became a regular.
 A composed central defender, Moore was admired for his reading of the game and ability to anticipate opposition movements, thereby distancing himself from the image of the hard-tackling, high-jumping defender.
 Moore's ability to head the ball or keep up with the pace was average at best, but the way he read the game, marshalled his team and timed his tackles marked him out as world class.
 Moore was sent off once over the course of his West Ham career, for a foul on Dave Wagstaffe in the final moment of a match against Manchester City in November 1961.
 The referee had simultaneously blown his whistle for the offence and for full-time.
 As red cards were not issued at that time, the dismissal did not become apparent until after the match.